ebdrup/json-schema-benchmark/reports/is-my-json-valid.md

 # [`is-my-json-valid`](https://github.com/mafintosh/is-my-json-valid) - test summary

-# All validators fail these tests
+# All validators fail this test

-some languages do not distinguish between different types of numeric value, a float is not an integer even without fractional part
+`some languages do not distinguish between different types of numeric value, a float is not an integer even without fractional part`

 # [`is-my-json-valid`](https://github.com/mafintosh/is-my-json-valid) failed tests